 I'm guessing if you're looking for a gay wedding photographer, you're probably after other suppliers too!
 At some point in the future, a project on my VERY long list of things-I'd-like-to-do is create a directory of suppliers who are LGBTQ+ friendly.
 But in the meantime, I have collated some resources and information below which I hope will help you on your journey to finding your perfect wedding suppliers, all of whom celebrate and welcome all couples!

 Very best of luck with your wedding plans!

 Looking for a venue?
 Check out the fantastic gay-friendly venues on offer at Pink Wedding Venues.
 My personal favourites?

-Holbrook Manor in Somerset, where a friend of mine tied the knot last year.
+Holbrook Manor in Somerset.
 Beautiful venue, delicious food, and also very local to me!